 Scores are evaluated by measuring intramuscular fat levels from a particular section of rib eye muscle.
 Besides fat content, the distribution and texture of the marbling flecks are also assessed.
 All these factors go in to determining how the marble will influence the overall quality of the meat.

 Australian grading standards go from 0 (marble-free) through to 9 (miraculous).
-Only in Japan, where beef was first bred to achieve maximum marbling, can an MBS of over 10 be achieved.
+Only in Japan, where beef was first bred to achieve maximum marbling, can an MBS10+ be achieved.